Using Billing Rate Cards

 6. You can also update individual rates by changing the values in the Currency field.

 The previous rate card remains in effect until the date selected on the new version of the rate card.
-Rate cards do not have expiration dates.
-The current rate card remains in effect until a new version is created.
+Rate cards don't expire.
+The current rate card remains in effect until you create a new version.

 Related Topics